nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 ### 2.3 Content

-`2147483647` is the maximum value of the content, which MUST be checked.
-This number is the maximum positive value for a 32-bit signed binary integer.
+`2147483647` is the maximum positive value for a 32-bit signed binary integer and it is the maximum number of bytes the `Content` field can hold.
+At deserialization, compliant implementations MUST validate the `ContentLength` field is within range.

 #### 2.3.1 Content as Error Details
 If the `Response` is other than `Success`, the `Content` MAY hold the details of the error.